 The Christian and Personal Piety

-14 They say to God, ‘Depart from us!
+They say to God, “Depart from us!
 We do not desire the knowledge of your ways.
-15 What is the Almighty, that we should serve him?
-And what profit do we get if we pray to him?’
-Job 21:14-15a
+What is the Almighty, that we should serve him?
+And what profit do we get if we pray to him?”
+Job 21:14-15

-Job describes the wicked who prosper as those who tell God to “get lost,” have no passion to know Him or His ways, and won’t serve God or pray to Him, but, instead, ask, “what’s in it for me?”
+Job describes the wicked who prosper as those who tell God to “get lost,” have no passion to know Him or His ways, and won’t serve God or pray to Him.
+Instead they ask, “What’s in it for me?”
 If we want to know what the godly man or woman looks like, we can just reverse these descriptions.
 The godly seek God’s presence.
-They want God near them.
-They draw near to God and find that He draws near to them (James 4:8a).
+They draw near to God and find that He draws near to them (James 4:8).
 They want to know Him and His ways.
-They serve Him and pray to Him without hesitation and know that it is a privilege to serve Him and pray to Him.
-They do not look for some kind of reward.
-Knowing Him is the ultimate reward.
-Nothing else is needed or desired.
+God’s people serve Him and pray to Him without hesitation and know that it is a privilege to serve Him and pray to Him.
+Nothing else is needed or desired but to know Him.

 How do you view your devotional life?
 Is it a joy?
 Do you anticipate being in the Lord’s presence?
 Is prayer merely for personal benefit or is it communion with your Savior?
 Is reverent fear of God a characteristic you seek to develop?
 Think about it.
 Make attitude adjustments as needed.